A-Series-of-Dice-Based-Events/IronGods/Traits/README.md

 ## Creature Traits

+### AI

+AIs, or Artificial Intelligences are sapient entities that cannot interface with the world without being installed into a robot or a structure (known as a host).
+As such AIs tend not to have any listed stats for physical defenses and ability modifiers, much like an [Intelligent Item](https://2e.aonprd.com/Rules.aspx?ID=1084)

+AIs can also be augmented with [Memory Facets^](/Chapter2/Items/README.md#memory-facet) by installing them into available slots connected to their central processing.

+Destroying the host robot or structure does not destroy the AI fully unless all of its processing was fully housed inside it.

+### Aggregate

+ When an AI is installed into a Robot, the host robot is known as an Aggregate and is modified as the following:

+* The Aggregate gains the AI and Aggregate traits.
+* The Aggregate's level increases by up to 2, up to GM's discretion of how much more powerful the AI is than it.
+* The Aggregate's Intelligence, Wisdom and Charisma modifiers are replaced with those of the AI's.
+* The Aggregate's Perception score is replaced with that of the AI's if it is higher.
+* The Aggregate replaces its Will save with the AI's while retaining its own Fortitude and Reflex saves.
+* The Aggregate gains all of the AI's special abilities while retaining its own.
+* The Aggregate gains all of the AI's skills while retaining its own, using the higher of the two if they double up.
+* The Aggregate gains [all-around vision](https://2e.aonprd.com/MonsterAbilities.aspx?ID=1) if they are in an area fitted with cameras or other sensors that are under the control of the AI.

+Unless the processing for the installed AI is entirely within the Aggregate, destroying the Aggregate does not destroy the AI.

+### Extraterrestrial

+Extraterrestrials are creatures that are from a different planet than Golarion.
+Surprisingly enough, this is actually less common than Outsiders or creatures from other planes.

+Extraterrestrials typically have the Rare trait.

 ### Robot

 A creature can only have one of these three traits: Robot, Golem or Clockwork. e.g. a Golem cannot be a Robot, nor can a Robot be a Clockwork.